Divrr/CITS3011-project/REPORT.md

 Why multi-agent mapping was not necessary.
 Realising 1 is not a good 'probability'.
 The better starting probability is 1/(n-1 choose num_spies) How to calculate odds

+explain that you always want to pick the most trusted crew.